 Develop strategy and set strategic direction for Adopt Coast to Coast.
 Agree all policy decisions.

-Propose and recommend the budget and other resources to the three Authorities.
-Recommend in year variations to the budget which are outside agreed limits, to the three Authorities.
-Any proposed procurement which is not expressly approved in the budget will be referred by the Gevernance Board to the referred by the Governance Board to the three authorities depending on value.
+Propose and recommend the budget and other resources to the two Authorities.
+Recommend in year variations to the budget which are outside agreed limits, to the two Authorities.

+Any proposed procurement which is not expressly approved in the budget will be referred by the Governance Board to the three authorities depending on value.
 Agree the Commissioning Strategy.
 Agree the performance targets.
 Monitor performance and volumetric data.
 Evaluate the effectiveness of the service in meeting strategic objectives.
 Agree to changes in service delivery.
 Agree any major staffing changes across the RAA.